 General procedures

-NOTE: If the steering is sluggish or there is contamination in the power steering system, the system flush procedure should be followed as detailed below.
-If any items have been replaced in the power steering system, the procedure described below must be completed in its entirety.
+NOTE: If the steering is difficult or the power steering system is contaminated, the system flushing procedure must be performed as detailed below.
+If any components have been replaced in the power steering system, the entire procedure below must be performed.

-NOTE: The illustrations may differ in some details, but the fundamental points are completely true.
+NOTE: Illustrations may differ in some details, but the fundamental points are completely true.

 2. Using a suitable syringe, remove the working fluid from the power steering reservoir.